gil/jquery-drag-drop-plugin/README.markdown

   class name has no effect.
 * __container__ can be a jQuery element of a container.
 If specified, elements dragged will not be able to move outside of that container.
+* __minimumDistance__ is the minimun distance that the user should move the mouse, before the drag starts.
+  This is useful to avoid conflicts with click/dblclick/tap/etc.
 * __canDrag__ can be a callback function that returns true or false.
 You can use this callback if you'd like to apply the plugin to a larger container, and then only make specific elements inside that container draggable by returning true from the callback if you've determined the current element